awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-nlb.md

 ```

 **Note**
-You can only set the load balancer type during environment creation\.
+You can set the load balancer type only during environment creation\.

 **Example \.ebextensions/nlb\-default\-process\.config**
-The following configuration file modifies health check settings on the default process:
+The following configuration file modifies health check settings on the default process\.

 ```
 option_settings: